633 Squadron: Reception

 633 Squadron had its world premiere on 4 June 1964 at the Leicester Square Theatre in the West End of London.
-While critics derided the wooden acting and hackneyed plot, especially the miscast Mirisch Pictures contract star George Chakiris, the aerial scenes were considered spectacular and with Ron Goodwin's music remained the main attraction.
-Walter Mirisch recalled that the film earned nearly its entire cost of US$1.3 million out of Eady Levy receipts in the UK, making the film practically cost free when Mirisch released the film throughout the world.
+While critics derided the wooden acting and hackneyed plot, and the use of the miscast Mirisch Pictures contract star George Chakiris, the aerial scenes were considered spectacular and with Ron Goodwin's music remained the main attraction.
+Walter Mirisch recalled that the film earned nearly its entire cost of US$1.3 million from Eady Levy receipts in the UK, making the film practically cost free when Mirisch released the film throughout the world.
 The great success of the film worldwide led to Mirisch making a series of UK based Oakmont Productions World War II productions shot mostly in the UK.

 It was among the ten most popular films of the year at the British box office in 1964.

 The film was re-released several times throughout the 1960s, sometimes on a double bill with other Mirisch features such as The Great Escape.
-An oddity of this double billing was that actor Angus Lennie appeared in RAF uniform in both films.
+An oddity of this double billing was that actor Angus Lennie played a member of the RAF in both films.

 The extensive footage of the Mosquito was also of considerable interest to aviation enthusiasts.
 633 Squadron appears on the list of "The 100 Greatest War Films" voted by the UK public and is featured in the 2005 documentary of the same name.